 You don’t need sugar on top to enjoy the sweet surrounds.
-The hidden villages and fantastic local produce make for the perfect Snowy Mountains road trip, writes Patrick Higgins.
+The hidden villages and fantastic local produce make for the perfect Snowy Valleys Way road trip, writes Patrick Higgins.
 Photography by Elise Hassey

-For a few months each year the Snowy Mountains region of Australia, home to our most popular ski resorts and highest peaks, has to punch an extra notch in its belt to accommodate the bulge in population.
+For a few months each year the Snowy Valley’s region of Australia, home to our most popular ski resorts and highest peaks, has to punch an extra notch in its belt to accommodate the bulge in population.

 But as the dusting of white melts from peaks and the crowds swap snow boots for boardshorts and bikinis, what’s left could tempt even the most bronzed beach bum away from golden sands.